More than merch: why band T-Shirts are so important

 How does this compare to streams and CD sales?

 How does this compare to other forms of income for artists?
-The number of streams needed to generate the same revenue as a T-Shirt sale varies between different services (Spotify: 6,549 streams, Apple Music: 2,554 streams, YouTube video: 27,027 plays, according to Digital Music News), but trying to figure out how much profit of a stream or CD sale makes it back to the artist is often a “how long is a piece of string?” argument; and there are so many factors – royalty rates and manufacturing costs among them.
+The number of streams needed to generate the same revenue as a T-Shirt sale varies between different services (Spotify: 6,549 streams, Apple Music: 2,554 streams, YouTube video: 27,027 plays, according to Digital Music News in 2017), but trying to figure out how much profit of a stream or CD sale makes it back to the artist is often a “how long is a piece of string?” argument; and there are so many factors – royalty rates and manufacturing costs among them.

 But based on figures published by Digital Music News, a Spotify play a few years ago, before the streaming service changed how it calculated royalties, could generate $0.007 (£0.0055) per stream.
 Out of that, however, a mechanical royalty in the UK would be payable to the publisher and songwriters (up to 20%, according to the Music Managers Forum) and the remainder is split between the record label and the act depending on the terms of their contract (so that could be anything from a single-figure royalty percentage for a new act to 20%+ for a major act who had deftly renegotiated their contract).
 Of course, an act will only start to see royalties paid through when they are fully recouped and only a small percentage of signed acts find themselves in this position.

 Meanwhile, some acts who handle all their royalties themselves can often take home a lot more from streaming.
 Car Seat Headrest, for example, revealed last year that he had made almost $30,000 from streams of his self-released albums since 2013.